 Football club management is becoming an increasingly precarious job and the attrition rate is showing no sign of slowing down, in fact the exact opposite judging by recent seasons.

-This season is even more competitive than ever because most of Europe’s very best managers are now plying their trade in England with Pep Guardiola, Jose Mourinho, Antonio Conte, Jurgen Klopp, Arsene Wenger and Mauricio Pochettino all trying to follow Claudio Ranieri in leading their team to Premier League title glory.
+This season has been even more competitive than ever because most of Europe’s very best managers are now plying their trade in England with Pep Guardiola, Jose Mourinho, Antonio Conte, Jurgen Klopp, Arsene Wenger and Mauricio Pochettino all trying to follow Claudio Ranieri in leading their team to Premier League title glory.

 Of course, back at the start of 2015-16, Ranieri, who had just taken over at Leicester City, was the favourite for the Sack Race as pundits were unconvinced about his ability to make a success of the job.
 Nine months later, he was a champion as his side incredibly finished 10 points clear at the top of the table!

-Middlesbrough manager Aitor Karanka (Getty Images)
+Arsenal manager Arsene Wenger (Getty Images)

 It took only until early October for the first casualties of last season to emerge and the same thing happened again this time around, with Francesco Guidolin replaced at Swansea City by Bob Bradley, the first American to manage a Premier League club.